 Additional fitting help and advice is available if needed, either by phone or email.

 PRE FITTING CHECKS AND ADJUSTMENTS:

-Before any work is started, it is essential that any existing problems with door or window alignment, or any other misalignment or panel-fit issues are corrected first, however, the hardtop will become specifically made to fit the individual car and therefore can be tailored to fit around various slight inaccuracies which are typical of a handbuilt car.
+Before any work is started, it is essential that any door or window misalignment issues are corrected first, however, as the hardtop will become tailored the individual car it can be made to fit around any slight inaccuracies which are typical of a handbuilt car.